Table of Contents

 • 2.
 Solar Charger

 With no shortage of sunlight in Zion, this is the perfect place to use a solar charger for your devices.
-After this charger is fully loaded, it can handle multiple charges of a phone and more than one charge of an iPad.
-Plus it comes with 3 USB cords to charge several devices simultaneously, as well as having a built-in LED flashlight.
+After this charger is fully loaded, it can power multiple charges for smartphones and tablets.
+It comes with 2 USB ports to charge your electronics simultaneously, as well as a built-in LED flashlight.

 Solar Charger